Accounting for Motels & Short Term Accommodation

 This could be the best option if you have a low budget and are new to the industry.
-A leasehold motel investment starts from $200k depending upon the number of rooms, location and profitability of the business.
-Whilst return on investment on a leasehold motel is relatively higher, you need to be careful with factors such as the terms of the lease, length of the lease and location of the business.
+A leasehold motel investment starts from $200k depending upon the number of rooms, location, and profitability of the business.
+Whilst the return on investment on a leasehold motel is relatively higher, you need to be careful with factors such as the lease terms, length of the lease, and location of the business.
 You’ll also need to factor in motel business accounting to ensure everything runs smoothly.

 Under the freehold motel option, you buy the land and building, but someone else will run the business on your property.
 As a landlord, you will be entitled to a fixed rental income, but the profit from the business goes to the leasehold owner.

-This option is the combination of option 1 and 2 as stated above.
-You will own the land and building and operate the business as your own.
+This option is the combination of options 1 and 2 as stated above.
+You will own the land and build and operate the business as your own.

 The investment level will be relatively higher, as you need to invest in the property as well as the business.

 Which is the Best Option?

 Unfortunately, there’s no shortcut to answering this question.
 You’ll need to consider a wide range of factors, including:

 - Investment profile